Why Sales and Delivery Misalignment Kills Trust Before Contracts Do

 Misalignment is rarely intentional.
 It usually begins with speed.

 Sales teams optimise for momentum.
 Delivery teams optimise for feasibility.
 When these objectives are not reconciled early, assumptions harden into commitments.
+The same issue appears when service portfolios look custom, because teams lose the shared structure needed to position and deliver consistently.

 Typical symptoms are easy to spot: